 Further research and genetic testing in large series of patients and their families will help determine the risk of developing cancer.
 Most importantly, we believe that an investment in a national database to make outcomes of individuals who undergo panel testing would be crucial to understand both outcomes and efficacy of prevention and treatment modalities.

-The Breast and Ovarian Cancer Risk Evaluation Clinic at the U-M Comprehensive Cancer Center provides an accurate assessment of personal risk for developing breast and other related cancers, education regarding availability of genetic testing and current research programs, and a plan for follow-up and preventive care.
+The Breast and Ovarian Cancer Risk Evaluation Program at the U-M Comprehensive Cancer Center provides an accurate assessment of personal risk for developing breast and other related cancers, education regarding availability of genetic testing and current research programs, and a plan for follow-up and preventive care.

 The University of Michigan Comprehensive Cancer Center’s 1,000 doctors, nurses, care givers and researchers are united by one thought: to deliver the highest quality, compassionate care while working to conquer cancer through innovation and collaboration.
 The center is among the top-ranked national cancer programs, and #1 in Michigan for cancer patient care.
 Seventeen multidisciplinary clinics offer one-stop access to teams of specialists for personalized treatment plans, part of the ideal patient care experience.
 Patients also benefit through access to promising new cancer therapies.